 This guide is for Novell eDirectory and Identity Manager administrators who are using the Identity Manager Driver for LDAP.

 Feedback

 We want to hear your comments and suggestions about this manual and the other documentation included with this product.
-Use the User Comment feature at the bottom of each page of the online documentation, or go to www.novell.com/documentation/feedback.html and enter your comments there.
+Use the User Comment feature at the bottom of each page of the online documentation.

 Documentation Updates